 1. Minimum Payment Due: The amount you are currently obligated to pay based on the terms of your promissory note.

-5. Amount Past Due: The amount previously due that has not been paid as of the statement date.
+5. Amount Past Due: The amount previously due for each loan that has not been paid as of the statement date.

 8. Payment Details: How payments have been allocated to principal, interest or fees since the last payment due date.